AlsoKnownAsAlias/AlsoKnownAsAlias/README.md

 - 👋 Hi, I’m @AlsoKnownAsAlias, though I also often use the gamertag SkinChanger
 - 👀 I’m interested in game development and computer engineering
-- 📫 How to reach me: Blood Sacrifice
+- 📫 How to reach me: Blood Sacrifice, or discord at .skinchanger
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am in your walls